ldipotetjob/cassandra_k8s_aws/bestpractices.md

 After having a looks we think that perhaps in the future Amazon Key Spaces could be a feasible choice but not in this momment because its complexity.

-**The 2 first rows in the table below are the EC2 amis recommended as best practice.**Those instances offer 10–Gb/s performance
+**The 2 first rows in the table below are the EC2 amis recommended as best practice.**Those instances offer 10–Gb/s performance.**

 **The 2 last row in the table below have been tested in a moderated porduction environment and looks quite well.**